Africa deployed SFAB Soldiers recognized for saving lives

 |0

-This work, Africa deployed SFAB Soldiers recognized for saving lives [Image 5 of 5], by SrA Morgan Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Africa deployed SFAB Soldiers recognized for saving lives, by SrA Morgan Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT